-Residential Group Homes for Individuals with an Intellectual Disability
+Residential Services for Adults with Intellectual Disabilities

 Lifesharing through Family Living

 How it works: Individualized goals are developed for each person in a Lifesharing family setting.
 Recreational, educational and social opportunities that the individual shows an interest in are explored and made available.
 Individuals with Behavioral Health or Intellectual Disabilities live with a Lifesharing family and may work, attend a vocational training program, senior or school program.

 - Lifesharing is a residential alternative where individuals become part of a family